Co-Curricular Club Expo

 Nau mai haere mai ki tō mātou nei Whānau Komiti!

-Our student Whānau Komiti come together twice a term.
+Our student Whānau Komiti come together twice a term, or more frequently depending on the team!
 All students can share topics to discuss and suggest plans for activities that they would like to lead or support.
-In 2022 mahi included school wide celebrations of Matariki, Te Wiki O Te Reo Māori and supporting the school’s cultural narrative.
+In 2023 mahi included school wide celebrations of Matariki, Te Wiki O Te Reo Māori and supporting the school’s cultural narrative.

 Our Head of Whānau leads the team which is open to all students in Years 7-13 who are passionate about Te Ao Māori, Mātauranga Māori and/or Te Reo Māori.
 The team is supported by Ms Herangi-Harrison and Mr Kimber.